irfanurrehman/change-reconciler/README.md

 Alternatively use `Makefile`

 `make install` will generate a new CRD with updates (if any) and install it to the current kubectl context

+`make run` will run the controller locally (connects to the cluster from current context)